busraasan/busraasan.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Master's Student at University of Tübingen.
+I am a first year Machine Learning Master's Student at University of Tübingen.
 I have graduated from Istanbul Technical University with Bachelor's in Computer Engineering.
 I worked as a Machine Learning Engineer at Novus Technologies Inc. with a focus on NLP and Large Language Models with a focus on underrepresented languages.

 Previously, I was an active member of ITU Vision Lab, under the supervision of Prof. Dr. Gözde Ünal.
 I worked on Computer Vision and its applications on climate sciences.
 I developed deep learning models for seasonal forecasting.
 I have also completed a research internship at Aalto University, Computational Behavior Lab with Prof. Dr. Antti Oulasvirta with a focus on color recommendation systems using Graph Neural Networks.